vfsaez/booking-api/README.md

 ### Swagger Documentation:

+This is a simple REST API for the management of students, courses and courses results

+Users are the professors -- they can manage their own courses and students

+Admins would be the Staff (e.g: Principal) -- they can manage other professors resources

-This is a simple REST API for the management and booking of properties The API is documented using Swagger and the documentation is available at the /swagger-ui.html endpoint.
+The API is documented using Swagger and the documentation is available at the /swagger-ui.html endpoint.

 http://localhost:8080/swagger-ui.html

-### Cancellations and Rebookings:
-- Cancellations can be made through a PUT/PATCH request to the /bookings/{id} endpoint (updating its status to "CANCELLED") or a POST request to the /bookings/{id}/cancel endpoint

-- Rebookings can be made through a PUT/PATCH request to the /bookings/{id} endpoint (updating its status to "BOOKED", may also change its dates) or a POST request to the /bookings/{id}/rebook endpoint

-- Blocks can also have its status updated through a PUT/PATCH request to the /blocks/{id} endpoint (e.g. to mark a block as "CANCELLED" or "BLOCKED")

 ___________________________